Ryan Hunter-Reay: 2015–2021

 Hunter-Reay struggled significantly following the 2014 season.
 Over a six-year window he only recorded five wins and no wins since winning in Sonoma in 2018, while Andretti Autosport as whole secured two Indianapolis 500 victories and younger drivers Alexander Rossi and Colton Herta emerged as the lead drivers for the team over the same span.
-On August 18, 2021, Hunter Reay announced he would be leaving Andretti Autosport and would be retiring from full time IndyCar competition, though he will to return for the Indianapolis 500 and other select events with a new team.
+On August 18, 2021, Hunter-Reay announced he would be leaving Andretti Autosport and would be taking a sabbatical from full time IndyCar competition, though he would return for the Indianapolis 500 and other select events with Dreyer & Reinbold Racing.

+2023-present

+Hunter-Reay sat out the 2022 IndyCar Series, but did provide car development and insights for Juncos Hollinger Racing and then rookie Callum Ilott, helping to prep Ilott for the 106th Indianapolis 500.

+In 2023, Hunter-Reay ran in the 107th Indianapolis 500 with Dreyer & Reinbold Racing, finishing eleventh overall in the race.
+On June 8, 2023, Hunter-Reay was announced as the replacement for the recently released Conor Daly at Ed Carpenter Racing.
+Team owner Ed Carpenter announced that Hunter-Reay would race the No. 20 Bitnile Chevrolet full-time for the remainder of the 2023 IndyCar Series.
+Hunter-Reay would be let go from ECR at the end of the 2023 Season to make way for 2023 Indy NXT Champion Christian Rasmussen.
+In 2024, Hunter-Reay would drive in the 108th Running of Indianapolis 500 driving again for Dreyer & Reinbold with Cusick Motorsports.

 A1 Grand Prix

 Hunter-Reay began to compete in A1 Grand Prix during the 2006–07 season.
 Hunter-Reay would represent the United States with Phil Giebler and Jonathan Summerton for A1 Team USA in a team entered by West Surrey Racing.
 Hunter-Reay would drive an A1 Team USA Lola B05/52-Zytek V8 (the series did not use numbers for the individual cars).
 Hunter-Reay was originally going to make his debut in the series at the A1 Grand Prix of Nations, Beijing, China on the Beijing International Streetcircuit.
 During practice for the race there was problems with a turn of the track that was 180 degrees.
 The track was eventually changed and Hunter-Reay never got to drive in the event.
 Hunter-Reay would make his debut at the sixth round of the season (the eleventh and twelfth races of the season), the A1 Grand Prix of Nations, New Zealand at Taupo Motorsport Park.
 In the sprint race Hunter-Reay started in 16th place and finished in 11th place.
 In the feature race the starting line up was determined by the results of the sprint race.
-As a result, Hunter-Reay started in 11th place and would finish in 10th place.
+As a result, Hunter-Reay started in eleventh place and would finish in tenth place.
 Hunter-Reay would not compete in any other A1 Grand Prix races during the season.
-The A1 Grand Prix team would finish in 9th place in the point standings with 42 points.
+The A1 Grand Prix team would finish in ninth place in the point standings with 42 points.